Subriti/CS7810-Group3/deliverables/use-case.md

 ## Narrative

 Research in the field of Computer Science is one of the fastest-growing fields of science and technology, producing thousands of papers, patents, and grants each year.
-However, the information about this research is distributed across diverse platforms such as DBLP, arXiv, NSF award databases, and USPTO patent repositories.
-This fragmentation creates challenges for researchers, funding agencies, and policymakers who need to understand evolving trends, identify leading institutions, and explore collaboration and funding patterns.
+However, the information about this research is distributed across diverse platforms such as DBLP, NSF award databases, and USPTO patent repositories.
+This fragmentation creates challenges for researchers, funding agencies, students and policymakers who need to understand evolving trends, identify leading institutions, and explore collaboration and funding patterns.

+This Computer Science Research Knowledge Graph aims to integrate these three datasets into a unified semantic structure that represents the cycle of research — from funding → publications → innovation.
+By linking these sources, the graph will enable advanced analysis of how ideas spread, merge, and evolve across time and disciplines.

+This project not only integrates data to model the dynamics of scientific progress but also leans towards:

+Discovering the connections between papers – measuring conceptual similarity between research works.

+Velocity of research – tracking how quickly research areas evolve, how topics emerge, and how innovations follow funding or publication.

+Topic hierarchy – building a structured ontology of computer science domains (e.g., AI → Machine Learning → Deep Learning → Large Language Models), allowing researchers to navigate and reason about field evolution.

 The **primary stakeholders** for this use-case are researchers, funding agencies, policymakers, industry leaders, and educators.